USS Neville

+USS Neville was originally a cargo vessel ordered by the British for WW I under the name War Harbour and requisitioned by the United States Shipping Board (USSB) before completion.
+The ship was renamed Independence, completed, delivered to the Navy and commissioned on 16 November 1918 to see brief service with the Naval Overseas Transportation Service (NOTS).

+After decommissioning 20 March 1919 the ship with four sisters was converted to turbine electric drive in 1920 to operate as one of the first U.S. cargo vessels with electric drive.
+The ship operated commercially under the USSB until sold in 1931to the Baltimore Mail Steamship Company.
+After being rebuilt and renamed City of Norfolk the ship served commercially until again acquired and commissioned in 1940 by the Navy as Nevile, first designated as the transport AP-16 and then converted into an attack transport and designated APA-9 in service until 1946.
+She was returned to the War Shipping Administration (WSA) on 16 July 1946 and scrapped in 1957.

 History

-The ship was ordered in 1918 as SS War Harbour and completed at Bethlehem Steel Company's Alameda, California yard as hull #162 for the British Shipping Controller, London, requisitioned during construction and completed by the United States Shipping Board (USSB) as Independence and assigned official number 217172.
+The ship was ordered in 1918 as War Harbour for the British Shipping Controller, London, and under construction at Bethlehem Steel Company's Alameda, California yard as hull #162 when requisitioned and completed by the USSB as Independence assigned official number 217172.

 U.S. Navy service (1918-1919)

-She was acquired by the Navy and commissioned on 16 November 1918 and made one Atlantic crossing from New York to England with foodstuffs in 1919.
+She was acquired by the Navy and commissioned on 16 November 1918, assigned to the NOTS Army account, making one Atlantic crossing from New York to England with foodstuffs in 1919.
 After World War I service, she decommissioned on 20 March 1919 and was returned to the USSB for US Merchant Marine service.

 Commercial service (1920-1940)

-Rebuilt and renamed City of Norfolk in 1930, she was run by the Baltimore Mail Steamship Company until reacquired by the Navy on 14 December 1940.
-Converted by the Willamette Iron and Steel Works, Portland, Oregon, she recommissioned as Neville (AP-16), on 14 May 1941.